xiaoyu-wu/page/bills.markdown

 - HB173, SB1067, and SB1741 prohibit accepting gifts or donations from Chinese government entities and other designated countries
 - HB1450 mandates detailed quarterly reporting of all foreign funding sources
 - HB2595 broadly restricts educational partnerships with "foreign adversaries," including China, with substantial penalties
-- SB1273 and SB1741 establish increased security measures targeting foreign research activities, implementing heightened scrutiny of Chinese researchers through background checks and suspicious activity reporting systems
+- SB1273 and SB1741 establish increased security measures targeting foreign research activities
+- HB3741 requires non-US citizen students and employees to sign declarations that they are not agents of foreign adversaries

 The bills also introduce curriculum changes through HB1457 and SB453, mandating courses covering sensitive topics in Chinese history including Tiananmen Square, Tibet, and Uyghurs, which could potentially shape public perception of Chinese immigrants and their communities.